blprickett/Feature-Attention/README.md

   * TD_Prob: the probability of the datum in the training data
   * LE_Prob: the model's estimation of this datum's probability for this particular epoch, repetition, and language

-* After this, each subsequent row represents a particular datum's probability at a particular epoch for a repetition and a language.
+* After this, each subsequent row represents a particular datum's probability at a particular epoch for each repetition and language.

+* The name of this file will follow the format "\[pattern label\]\_output (attention=\[attention probability\]).csv".

 ### References
 Hayes, B., & Wilson, C. (2008).
 A maximum entropy model of phonotactics and phonotactic learning. *Linguistic inquiry, 39(3)*, 379-440.